 If paying the fee will cause you financial hardship, you can apply to have the fee waived (which means you do not have to pay).
 If you wish to apply for a waiver, a completed Fee waiver form should be included with the application (do not send it separately).
 A copy of this form will not be forwarded to the employer.

-Applications can be lodged online, or by email or fax sent to any Commission office.
+Applications can be lodged by email or fax sent to any Commission office.

 If you cannot lodge by any of the above means, an application can be made over the phone on 1300 799 675.
 However, a telephone application cannot proceed until a complete and signed application is received, along with either payment or a fee waiver application.